enso-org/enso/doc/design/runtime/runtime.md

   and laziness, as well as boxed and unboxed types.
 - What are the security implications for the language while building a JIT compiler?

+# Glossary
+This section is designed to define terms that may be unfamiliar to some users:

+- AOT - Ahead of Time: The opposite of JIT compilation, where code is compiled to binaries ahead of being executed.
+- JIT - Just in Time: Where compilation to binary or bytecode takes place as needed for the execution of the program.

 <!-- END OF WIP PROPOSAL -->